 1. There is no final examination.

-2. Students will receive a formal participation mark (10%) for their written contributions to the module archive task and their verbal contributions in class, whether during group work, or in whole seminar discussion.
-Have a look at the Module Archive Tab to see what these contributions entail.
+2. Students will receive a formal participation mark (10%) for their contributions to the module archive task and their contributions to discussion in class.
+Have a look at the Module Archive Tab to see examples of these contributions from past years.

 3. Students will also complete a short 1500 word essay (10%) identifying and reflecting critically on forms and practices of publicly engaged historical research.
 This short essay will work as preparation for:

-4. An assessed 'applied' history assignment (40%), in which students will communicate their own research to specific wider audiences via a blog, podcast, videocast, or other means.
-If you wonder what this would look like, you can see examples of students' work in 2019-2020 at the 'PublicHistoryMigration" tab above!
+4. An assessed 'applied' history assignment (40%), in which students will communicate their own research to specific wider audiences via a blog, podcast, videocast, 'zine or other means.
+If you wonder what this would look like, you can see examples of students' work at the 'PublicHistoryMigration' tab above!

 Summative Assessment Deadlines